Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting-in-practice/technical-notes.md

 **Formal SignWriting in Practice**
 Libraries, datasets, transformations, and implementation pathways

-These technical notes collect supporting material behind software, data, and maintenance practice.
+Implementation reference only.
+Read the companion technical paper for the conceptual account; use these notes when checking implementation details, ecosystem roles, and maintenance cautions.

+These technical notes are the implementation-oriented companion to the practice paper.
+They collect ecosystem details, maintenance cautions, and package-level notes that should stay out of the main stewardship argument.

 ## 0. Minimal ecosystem sketch